100 Notable alumni of

 -

 Richard Fred Chandler is a New Zealand-born billionaire businessman.
 Starting his career as an investor in 1982, in 2006 he founded the Clermont Group, an international conglomerate based in Singapore.
-Chandler "has a reputation for buying struggling companies and successfully rebuilding them," according to Australian Broadcasting Corporation News.
+Chandler "has a reputation for buying struggling companies and successfully rebuilding them," according to ABC News.
 He remains chairman of the Clermont Group.

 -